 There is an elephant at Tufts University in Medford, however.
 Take a five-mile drive up Route 93 and you’ll find a life-size statue of an African elephant.
 How it got there and why involves P.T.
 Barnum and a real beast named Jumbo the elephant.

 America’s most famous showman was also a founding trustee and benefactor of Tufts.
 And Jumbo was a real elephant who lived at the London Zoo for 16 years, giving “howdah” rides to little children.
 P.T.
 Barnum wanted Jumbo for his circus and acquired the elephant in 1860, paying $10,000 for him (about $240,000 today) and igniting a storm of outrage in England.

 One of the nation’s first animal celebrities, he came to the United States in 1882 and sparked a “Jumbomania” fad with products of all kinds flooding the market.
 It was sort of like the Star Wars merchandise of today.

-Jumbo toured with Mr. Barnum’s circus for three years until he was hit by a train and killed in St. Thomas, Ontario, Canada at the relatively young age of 24.
+Jumbo the elephant toured with Mr. Barnum’s circus for three years until he was hit by a train and killed in St. Thomas, Ontario, Canada at the relatively young age of 24.
 Think of the sorrow over the recent death of Cecil the Lion and you have a small idea of how the world reacted to the demise of famous Jumbo.